Tips for Throwing a Successful St. Patrick’s Day Party

 St. Patrick's Day is almost upon us.
-This day celebrating Ireland's own patron saint has become a day of merriment for everyone of Irish heritage, and just like Mardi Gras, everyone's invited to the party now.
-It’s going to take more than Guinness and food coloring to make this day a memorable one.
-Here are a few tips for throwing a successful St. Patrick's Day party.
+This day celebrating Ireland's patron saint has become a day of merriment for everyone of Irish heritage, and just like Mardi Gras, everyone's invited to the party now.
+But, of course, it will take more than Guinness and food coloring to make this day memorable.
+So here are a few tips for throwing a successful St. Patrick's Day party.

 Something To Stew Over

 Let's be honest—Ireland and the rest of the British Isles aren't exactly renowned for their local cuisine.
-France, Italy, and Greece may get all the attention when it comes to gustatory excellence in Europe, but that doesn't mean you can't find some delicious recipes for authentic Irish meals.
-Unlike their counterparts on the continent, Ireland and Great Britain both go big on breakfast.
-Consider a full Irish brunch for your St. Patrick's Day party, with all the bacon, baked beans, sausage, eggs, and soda bread that entails.
+France, Italy, and Greece may get all the attention regarding gustatory excellence in Europe, but that doesn't mean you can't find some delicious recipes for authentic Irish meals.
+Ireland and Great Britain go big on breakfast than their counterparts on the continent.
+Consider a complete Irish brunch for your St. Patrick's Day party, with all the bacon, baked beans, sausage, eggs, and soda bread.
 The authentic heartiness of an Irish lamb stew or shepherd's pie will keep stomachs full, too.
-If you feel bound to authenticity, don’t be afraid to mix it up.
-After all, even the corned beef and cabbage that are synonymous with St. Patrick's Day in America are not Irish in origin but rather an Ashkenazi Jewish dish that Irish immigrants picked up in the tight quarters of New York.
+Don't be afraid to mix it up if you feel bound to authenticity.
+After all, even the corned beef and cabbage synonymous with St. Patrick's Day in America are not Irish in origin but rather an Ashkenazi Jewish dish that Irish immigrants picked up in the tight quarters of New York.
 Keep the melting pot boiling with some fusion recipes of your own.